lkuper/CMPS290S-2018-09/_drafts/cassandraConsistencyModels/CassandraConsistencyModels.md

 As [Joel Knighton mentions in his talk](https://www.youtube.com/watch?v=OnG1FCr5WTI&t=931s) that a [Jepsen](https://aphyr.com/posts/294-call-me-maybe-cassandra) test has three key properties:

-1. <b>Generative</b>: relies on randomized testing to explore the state space of distributed systems
+1. **Generative**: relies on randomized testing to explore the state space of distributed systems
-2. <b>Blackbox</b>: observes the system at client boundaries (does not need any tracing framework or apply some code patch in the distributed system to run the test)
+2. **Blackbox**: observes the system at client boundaries (does not need any tracing framework or apply some code patch in the distributed system to run the test)
-3. <b>Invariance</b>: checks invariance from recorded history of operations rather than runtime
+3. **Invariance**: checks invariance from recorded history of operations rather than runtime

 [Jepsen](https://aphyr.com/posts/294-call-me-maybe-cassandra) [Test Data Structure](https://www.youtube.com/watch?v=OnG1FCr5WTI&t=931s):